canislobo19/AdventureQuest-Scripts/README.md

 # AdventureQuest-Scripts
 Scripts for an old RPG game called AdventureQuest.
-The script makes your character perform a questline indefinitely, to receive gold and experience.
+This script makes your character perform a questline repeatedly, to farm for gold and experience.

+Requires AutoHotKey installed.